glowkeeper/Provenator/README.md

 - [Ganache](https://github.com/trufflesuite/ganache)
 - [Truffle](https://github.com/trufflesuite/truffle)
 - [REACT](https://reactjs.org/)

+## Contributing

+Have a look at [future work](#1), [open issues](https://github.com/glowkeeper/Provenator/issues), or visit **Provinator's** [Kanban board](https://trello.com/b/aYk6GwSf/provenator) for some ideas as to how you may contribute.
+However, other suggestions are very welcome!
 <a name="1">&nbsp;</a>
 ## Future work

 A current limitation of **Provenator** is also its strength - the same digital media resource will always generate the same hash.
 Hence, if two hashes match, you are certain that they are the same object.
 However, if a single pixel of some digital resource is changed, then that resource will generate a different hash entirely.
 Therefore, 'similar' media objects will never match.
 Now, it should be possible to extend **Provenator** so that it uses techniques for finding similar hashes, too.
 [Perceptual hashing](https://www.phash.org/) is one such candidate, but there may be other methods; by using such techniques, it should be possible to make **Provenator** more capable.
 The intention is to extend the application and write an academic paper about that extension.
 Want to help?
 Then please email s dot huckle at sussex dot ac dot uk.

+## Credits

+Original author: Steve Huckle, s dot huckle at sussex dot ac dot uk.

 ## Licensing